apache/tvm/docs/langref/relay_expr.rst

 A sequence of :code:`let` bindings can be considered as a dataflow graph, where the bindings are a series of sub-graphs connected by bound variables.
-Since these binding sequences are pure, they can be evaluated in any order according to the program dataflow.
+Since these binding sequences are pure, a pair of bindings where neither depends on the other can be safely reordered.
 For example, the first and second :code:`let` bindings below may be evaluated in either order because neither has a dataflow dependency on the other: